XML Schema is a powerful alternative to XML DTD. The XML Schema language is commonly called XML Schema Definition, or XSD.

 </xs:element>

-To determine the minimum and maximum edition values, we use minInclusive and maxInclusive:
+To define the minimum and maximum allowed values for edition, use minInclusive and maxInclusive:

 <xs:element name="edition">